 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.1 Good practice The pharmacy team regularly record and learn from near misses and this improves patient safety by reducing the risk of similar incidents occurring in the future.
-1.2 Good practice The pharmacy team regularly monitor the safety and quality of pharmacy services well.
-1.8 Good practice The pharmacy team have robust safeguarding procedures in place and can demonstrate having used these for the benefit of their patients.
-2. Staff Standards met N/A N/A N/A 3.
+Governance Standards met N/A N/A N/A 2.
+Staff Standards met N/A N/A N/A 3.
 Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance Standards met

 The pharmacy has written procedures to help make sure the team works safely.
 Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
-It manages and protect people's confidential information well and it tells people how their private information will be used.
+It manages and protects people's confidential information and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
+The pharmacy generally maintains the records that it must keep by law.
+However, specials records were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.

 Processes were in place for identifying and managing risks.
 Near misses are recorded and reviewed when they occurred and the pharmacy manager would discuss the incident with the members of the dispensary team.
-These were then reviewed monthly and a briefing was discussed with all members of staff.
-Examples of near miss error logs were seen from previous months displayed in the dispensary.
-Due to a previous errors, amitriptyline and amlodipine had been separated on the dispensary shelf.
+The 'safer care briefing' process designed to review errors monthly was regularly completed but some learning points identified were often not specific.
+The pharmacy team agreed to address this.
+Due to previous errors, different strengths had been lansoprazole capsules had been separated in the dispensary drawers.
+'Sound alike' and 'look alike' medicines had been highlighted to staff and there was a poster about these in the dispensary.

 Staff were required to complete a 'safer care checklist' on a weekly basis to ensure the team have the right environment, people and processes to deliver a safe pharmacy service.
 Dispensing incidents were recorded electronically.
-The pharmacy team were required to carry out a Root Cause Analysis following significant dispensing incidents.
+The pharmacy team were required to carry out a root cause analysis following significant dispensing incidents.